chrisyoung/hecks-archive/hecks/README.md

 		end
 	end

-Now just run this command in the same directory as the Domain file
+Generate the domain model
 	$ hecks new

-You should see a bunch of output as hecks builds the Objects that you'll use to interact with the domain.
+Hecks generates the Objects that you'll use to interact with the domain.

-### Resource Server
+### HTTPResourceServer
+Run a web server gives access to Pizzas and Orders over HTTP.
+Expect to have routes to CRUD methods for all of your Domain Modules.

+Generate the resource server configuration
 	$ hecks generate:resource_server

+Start a rackup web server
 	$ rackup config.ru

+POST /pizzas
 	$ curl -H "Content-Type: application/json" -d '{"name": "white", "description":"yummy", "toppings": [{"name":"pepperoni"}]}' localhost:9292/pizzas

+/pizzas and /orders support POST for creates, PUT for updates, Get for reads, and Delete for destroys

 ### Command Line
 The command line adapter is currently implemented as a 2.2.2 traveling ruby package.
 Hecks provides the means to build that package.